Amiir-zar/DataAnalysis_portfolio/README.md

 <br><br><br>

+# The Flights_Delay_Dashboard_with_Bokeh

+The Flights_Delay_Dashboard_with_Bokeh project serves as a testament to my proficiency in designing and developing interactive dashboards using the powerful Bokeh library.

+## Description
+The Flights_Delay_Dashboard_with_Bokeh project involved creating an interactive dashboard using the Bokeh library to visualize and analyze flight delay data.
+The dashboard allowed users to explore patterns and trends in flight delays, including factors such as airline and delay time.
+Through this project, I demonstrated my ability to leverage Bokeh's features and functionality to create a visually appealing and user-friendly dashboard that effectively presents and analyzes flight delay data.

 # Studen_performance_project

  By conducting an in-depth examination of student scores , I showcased my proficiency in extracting meaningful insights from data and effectively communicating them through visualizations.